Adverbs that link with a whole sentence are of different kinds and are usually able to link with part of a sentence too

 Sentence adverbs in this quite small group mostly say something about the way in which the speaker is communicating.
 They include bluntly, briefly, frankly, generally, honestly, personally, practically, seriously and technically.
-They usually allow the word speaking to be added just before or after them.
-This word is indeed almost compulsory with some adverbs in this use, such as impartially, roughly, scientifically and strictly, are more commonly used with an -ing verb than without one.
+They correspond to parenthetical statements made with a to or -ing verb, such as to be brief or speaking personally (see 183.
+Parenthetical Statements).
+Indeed, some of them, such as impartially, roughly, scientifically and strictly, are more commonly used with an -ing verb than without one.

 Another type of communication-describing adverb indicates a new topic that the communication is about.
 It is usually made by adding the suffix -wise to a noun (see 106.
 Word-Like Suffixes).
 Examples are costwise, workwise and weatherwise.
 They cannot be used with speaking.

 3. Judgement Adverbs

 Sentence (b) above illustrates this very large category of sentence adverbs.
 They allow the speaker to express a judgement about what is being said.
 Thus, in (b) happily expresses the speaker’s positive judgement of children’s willingness to eat some healthy foods.

 Various subdivisions of judgement adverbs seem to exist.
 Happily is of a kind that might be labelled “speaker-focussed”, since it says something about the speaker of the sentence (that s/he is “happy”).
 It corresponds to I am happy that… .
 Many of the adverbs in this category are similarly emotive, expressing emotions like anger, surprise, interest and sympathy.
-Examples are alas, amazingly, annoyingly, confusingly, curiously, disappointingly, (un)fortunately, hopefully, incredibly, intriguingly, mercifully, regrettably, rightly, sadly, shockingly, (un)surprisingly, understandably and wrongly.
+Examples are alas, amazingly, annoyingly, confusingly, curiously, disappointingly, hopefully, incredibly, intriguingly, mercifully, regrettably, sadly, shockingly, (un)surprisingly and understandably.

 (d) Obviously, the villagers refused to provide any help.

-The message here is suggested to be a true fact.
+There is no questioning here of the truth of the refusal.
 Other adverbs that have the same effect include actually, admittedly, certainly, clearly, definitely, evidently, naturally, of course, plainly, undeniably and undoubtedly.
 Care has to be taken with the underlined words in this list because they can be combined with a following but (or synonym) to undermine the importance of the truth being expressed (see 51.
 Making Concessions with “May”).
 For more on of course, see 156.
 Mentioning what the Reader Knows Already.